redis/redis-doc/topics/sentinel.md

 Similarly you don't need to configure what is the list of the slaves attached to a master, as Sentinel will auto discover this list querying Redis.

+**Sentinel Rule #8**: Every Sentinel publishes a message to every monitored master Pub/Sub channel `__sentinel__:hello`, every five seconds, announcing its presence with ip, port, runid, and ability to failover (accordingly to `can-failover` configuration directive in `sentinel.conf`).

+**Sentinel Rule #9**: Every Sentinel is subscribed to the Pub/Sub channel `__sentinel__:hello` of every master, looking for unknown sentinels.
+When new sentinels are detected, we add them as sentinels of this master.

+**Sentinel Rule #10**: Before adding a new sentinel to a master a Sentinel always checks if there is already a sentinel with the same runid or the same address (ip and port pair).
+In that case all the matching sentinels are removed, and the new added.

 Sentinel API
 ===